magnetikonline/bind-zone-builder/README.md

 - **SPF** - provides a (very) simple SPF record builder - for anything more advanced a TXT record can be used
 - **TXT**

-Time/expiry can be formatted in seconds or the standard BIND units of weeks, days, hours, minutes.
-TTL's can be set for individual records as well, see [Configuration XML format](#configuration-xml-format) below.
+Time units where required/allowed can be given either in seconds or the standard BIND units of weeks, days, hours, minutes.
+TTL's can be set for individual records as well, see [Configuration XML format](#configuration-xml-format) below for an example.

 ## Requires
 - PHP 5.4